Skip to main content

 Tips for Increasing Recall Completion Rates

-In 2022 alone, there were 932 vehicle safety recalls in the United States and in the last decade NHTSA has overseen 9,500 safety recalls affecting more than 500 million vehicles and pieces of equipment.
+In 2023 alone, there were 894 vehicle safety recalls in the United States.
+In the last decade, NHTSA has overseen over 17,000 safety recalls affecting more than 750 million vehicles and pieces of equipment.
 With work that affects so many Americans on a regular basis, manufacturers and NHTSA work hard to maximize completion rates for safety recalls.

-When it comes to motor vehicle and equipment recalls, there is no “one-size-fits-all” approach for maximizing completion rates.
-This is because factors like the age of the vehicle or equipment at time of recall, consumer appreciation of relative risk, manufacturer access to current owner contact information, the vehicle or equipment’s price point, a consumer’s relationship and experience with a manufacturer or its dealers and representatives, the ease and convenience of obtaining the free recall repair, and a myriad of other factors influence whether an individual owner will act to have his or her vehicle or equipment fixed.
+When it comes to motor vehicle and equipment recalls, there is no “one-size-fits-all” approach for maximizing completion rates due to many factors.
+The age of the vehicle or equipment at the time of recall, consumer appreciation of relative risk, manufacturer access to current owner contact information, the vehicle or equipment’s price point, a consumer’s relationship and experience with a manufacturer or its dealers and representatives, the ease and convenience of obtaining the free recall repair, and a myriad of other factors influence whether an individual owner will act to have his or her vehicle or equipment fixed.

 NHTSA continues to work with regulated industry to develop and test new strategies, facilitate sharing of lessons learned, and conduct behavioral research.
-NHTSA will continue to monitor individual recall progress, as well as examine trends, to continuously maintain its awareness of tactics and strategies, and act together with recalling manufacturers to influence improvement of recall completion rates.
+NHTSA will continue to monitor individual recall progress and examine trends in order to continuously maintain its awareness of tactics and strategies and act together with recalling manufacturers to influence improvement of recall completion rates.

 Common traits of recall campaigns with high completion rates: